 The Foundation serves communities traditionally excluded from positions of power and access to resources.
 We invest in the region’s anchor organizations as well as supporting and building on innovative new efforts.

 The San Francisco Foundation has a variety of special projects, mini-grant programs, and initiatives that may issue Requests for Proposals (RFPs) or invite proposals at different times of the year.
-These grantmaking efforts are narrowly tailored to promote change around a particular issue or geographic area.
+These grantmaking efforts are narrowly tailored to address a particular issue or geographic area.
 RFPs are released and publicized periodically through our website and through targeted communications.
-We encourage all interested organizations to visit our Program Area pages periodically for RFP notices, and to learn more about applying for a grant from The San Francisco Foundation.
+We encourage all interested organizations to visit our Program Area pages periodically for RFP notices.